Sew your own French Girl-inspired spring wardrobe using popular sewing patterns

 The Cambria Duster (Friday Pattern Company) in a midweight linen is a great trench-inspired lightweight coat for summer.
-I mixed in the Mr. & Mrs. HP Breton Tee (Hot Patterns), in a heavyweight sweater knit stripe (OOP but alternatives abound.)
+I mixed in the Mr. & Mrs. HP Breton Tee (Hot Patterns), in a heavyweight sweater knit stripe.
 The wide leg midweight denim (designed for heavy linen) pants are the Ann Normandy Pants (Ann Normandy Patterns).
 These have a unique gusset on the outer lower leg, and flat felled seams throughout.
 The fuscia sweater is from my closet (Landsend, cotton, cable knit) from forever ago.
 I sewed the Toaster Sweater three times, the second shown here is in navy ponte.

-The HotPatterns Weekender Breton tee is currently unavailable from their website, but you can find this from other retailers who have print copies of it to purchase.
+The HotPatterns Weekender Breton tee is newly re-released from their Classics line, and because it was OOP for a while, you should snap this up!.
 The tee features a classic bateau neck, dropped shoulder with 3/4 sleeves.
-There are other patterns similar – the classic Breton has a dropped shoulder, a graceful bateau neckline and usually 3/4 sleeves, so look for those options.
+The classic Breton has a dropped shoulder, a graceful bateau neckline and usually 3/4 sleeves, so look for those options.
 Of course, you have to make it in stripes.
 Blue and white or red and white is the traditional French fisherman shirt color.